pablo-parra/microservices_poc/README.md

 		* call to microservice 1 that also calls microservice 2

 ## Running the microservices
-You can run it using Eclipse or using the bootified artifact.
-In order to see all the system working together you will need to run the following list of services:
+You can run it using _Eclipse_, _Maven_ or using the _bootified_ artifact of each project.
+In order to see all the system working together you will need to run the following list of infrastructure services:

 * service-eureka
 * service-zuul
 * service-configserver
 * service-auth

+And then you need to launch the microservices:

+* sampleapp1
+* sampleapp2

-And then you can launch the microservices (_sampleapp1_ and _sampleapp2_).
-As we will see at the end you can run as many instances as you want of each microservice, only using different port.
+As we will see later you can run as many instances as you want of each microservice, only using a different port.

 Once everything is up and running you can go to the url `http://localhost:8761/` (the Eureka's url) and see the status of the system.